-Stone uses the Doors’ music in a smart way, and the film features plenty of its classic songs.
-In fact, the film could easily serve as a music video for the Doors’ catalog.
-The Doors music is essential to the film, and Stone does a great job portraying Jim Morrison.
+Stone smartly uses the Doors’ music, and the film features plenty of its classic songs.
+The film could easily serve as a music video for the Doors’ catalog.
+The Door’s music is essential to the film, and Stone does a great job portraying Jim Morrison.
 He makes a memorable character, and the movie also features some impressive visuals.
 But while the film may have a few shortcomings, it’s a fun, enjoyable experience for the music and lyrics fans alike.

 Walk The Line (2005)

 The Walk the Line movie was released on Friday, November 18, 2005.
 The movie was a big hit, winning several awards including Best Motion Picture – Musical or Comedy, and the North Texas Film Critics Association Award for Best Picture.
 It was a bittersweet film, with several of the film’s key actors in tears throughout.
 But, for the most part, the movie won praise for its message and its performance by actors.
-And it will be available on DVD in the near future.
+And it will be available on DVD shortly.

 The Walk the Line movie is a rehash of many rock and roll docu-dramas.
 It features drugs, chaos, and the lives of musicians.
 Despite this, the movie manages to enhance every aspect of its subject matter.
 Here are some things to know about the Walk the Line movie: